WaltSias/html-1-project-j-2024/README.md

 ## About

-This is a website about a Learning Center for children
+This is a website about a dog named Rio

 It contains three pages: